magdesign/PocketVJ-CP-exh/docs/html/_sources/index.rst.txt

 No worries, just ask me politely :-)

-If you want to watch tutorials instead: https://video.pocketvj.com/AVideo/
+If you want to watch tutorials instead, visit https://www.pocketvj.com/pocketvj-exhibition

 Content
 ========